tokenjournal/site/content/index.md

 ## Introductory material

 ### Motivation
-- Crypto is growing in impact and importance, but still lacks peer reviewed procedures to evaluate content.
+- Crypto is growing in impact and importance, but still lacks peer reviewed procedures to evaluate contributions.

 The world of crypto is expanding, both technologically and economically.
 Nearly every aspect of society can be re-engineered and modelled in some crypto ecosystem, making the possibilities endless.